 - B.S.
 Mechanical Engineering, University of Maryland, May 1996

-- Mechanical / Materials Failure Analyst and Industrial / Utility Accident Reconstructionist, RTI Group, LLC, Annapolis, MD, September 2008 – Present
+• Mechanical / Materials Failure Analyst and Industrial / Utility Accident Reconstructionist RTI Group, LLC Annapolis, MD September 2008 – September 2011

-- Independent Mechanical/Materials Failure Consultant – Investigations included marine outdrive bolt failure, natural gas piping failure, automobile trailer hitch failure, residential plumbing failures (copper piping and valves), residential HVAC failures, March 2005 – September 2008
+• Independent Mechanical/Materials Failure Consultant – Investigations included, but were not limited to, marine outdrive bolt failure, natural gas piping failure, automobile trailer hitch failure, residential plumbing failures (copper piping and valves), and residential HVAC failures.
+March 2005 – September 2008

-- Senior Scientist, Phoenix Engineering Associates, Inc. – Research focused on the development of a mesoscale computational model of the material behaviors of ferritic steels in an effort to create a viable, physically-based model that could capture the transition region fracture behavior of said metals.
-Within the framework of cracked infinite body geometry, dislocation mechanics techniques were used as a basis for quantifying mesoscale phenomena and generating stress and strain fields while local macroscale failure criteria combined with equilibrium analyses were used to compute fracture loads, October 2002 – August 2006.
+• Senior Scientist, Phoenix Engineering Associates, Inc. – Research focused on the development of a physically-based mesoscale computational model of the transition region fracture behavior of ferritic steels.
+Within the framework of cracked infinite body geometry, dislocation mechanics techniques were used as a basis for quantifying mesoscale phenomena and generating stress and strain fields while local macroscale failure criteria combined with equilibrium analyses were used to compute fracture loads.
+October 2002 – August 2006

-- Lecturer, University of Maryland – Taught one section of ENES 100 Introduction to Engineering Design.
-Responsible for teaching first semester engineering college students the principles of product design and guiding them through the process in small teams to create a product prototype.
-Course is required for all engineering students at the University of Maryland, Fall Semester 2005.
+• Lecturer, University of Maryland –ENES 100 Introduction to Engineering Design.
+Taught engineering students the principles of product design and guided them through the process in small teams to create a product prototype.
+Course was required for all engineering students at the University of Maryland.
+Fall Semester 2005

-- Project Engineer, Mechanical, SEA Limited – Mechanical Engineer specializing in the deformation and fracture analysis of objects made of metals and polymers.
-Investigations included continuous caster bearing failures; patent validity and infringement issues; plastic component failures; submarine propeller bolt failure; logging truck boom failure; corrosion failure of circuit breakers; and automotive engine failures, October 2002 – January 2004.
+• Project Engineer, Mechanical, SEA Limited – Mechanical Engineer specializing in the deformation and fracture analysis of objects made of metals and polymers.
+Representative investigations included: continuous caster bearing failures; patent validity and infringement issues; plastic component failures; submarine propeller bolt failure; logging truck boom failure; corrosion failure of circuit breakers; and automotive engine failures.
+October 2002 – January 2004

-- Graduate Research Assistant, University of Maryland – Doctoral research involved the development of a physically-based, quantitative characterization of the fracture toughness temperature dependence of ferritic steels as exhibited in the empirically based statistical method described in ASTM E1921.
-Structure-property relationships were investigated for typical transition region temperatures and a full range of loading rates.
-Modeling was performed on the microscale at the lower size limits of continuum plasticity and utilized a dislocation-based approach for explaining the temperature dependence, January 1999 – October 2002.
+• Graduate Research Assistant, University of Maryland – Doctoral research involved the development of a physically-based, quantitative characterization of the fracture toughness temperature dependence of ferritic steels as exhibited in the empirically based statistical method described in ASTM E1921.
+Investigated structure-property relationships for typical transition region temperatures and a full range of loading rates.
+Performed modeling on the microscale at the lower size limits of continuum plasticity and utilized a dislocation-based approach for explaining the temperature dependence.
+January 1999 – October 2002

-- Undergraduate Research Assistant, University of Maryland – Investigated cause of failed Ni-Cu alloy K500, low-temperature, stress-rupture specimens.
-Methods included analysis of mechanical test data, preparation of metallographic specimens, completion of optical and electron microscopy (SEM, ESEM), May 1995 – August 1996.
+• Undergraduate Research Assistant, University of Maryland – Investigated cause of failed Ni-Cu alloy K500, low-temperature, stress-rupture specimens.
+Methods included analysis of mechanical test data, preparation of metallographic specimens, and completion of optical and electron microscopy (SEM, ESEM).
+May 1995 – August 1996

 Professional Associations and Activities